Skip to content

 2. Repeat the 'Physical Attributes' and 'Shipping Settings' steps for each additional product listed.

 3. Save the CSV file to any folder on your computer.
 If you choose a location other than 'Downloads,' note it so it can be easily found.
-Leave the file name as-is or change it to something else, if needed.
+You can leave the file name as-is or change it to something else, if needed.
+The file name doesn't affect importing.
+However, it must be in a CSV file format, such as 'IS product settings import.csv'.

 4. Return to the Products list page in Intuitive Shipping.